Armin0047/Angular-Data-Monitor-Extension/README.md

-# 🧠 Browser Extension for Monitoring Angular-Based Systems
+# 🧠 Angular Data Monitor Extension

-I developed a modular browser extension that passively monitors and processes data within Angular-based web applications.
-Without disrupting system functionality, it captures key information and transmits it securely to a central API for analysis and reporting.
+A modular browser extension designed to passively monitor and process data within Angular-based web applications.
+It operates without interfering with system functionality and securely transmits structured data to a central API for analysis and reporting.

 ## 🔧 Key Features
 - 🎯 Listens to `fetch` and `XMLHttpRequest` calls at the client layer